-Son of Norway’s crown princess denies rape as trial opens
+Son of Norway’s crown princess denies rape as trial opens in Oslo

 Marius Borg Hoiby, son of Crown Princess Mette-Marit, faces 38 counts centred on alleged abuse of women as his mother regrets Epstein links.